Alonso-del-Arte/chess/doc/Terminology.md

 chess).
 * **O-O** &mdash; Notation for kingside castling.
 * **O-O-O** &mdash; Notation for queenside castling.
+* **Open** &mdash; Said of an opening or early game board state in which it is fairly easy for the queen, bishops and rooks to move about the board on account of low pawn congestion.
 * **Opening** &mdash; A player's first few moves.
 To my knowledge I've never seen this term in regard to chess used to mean a vulnerability in the opponent's defense.
 Most openings are given special names, which are not quite exactly